bgp59/p-ssh/README.md

                         Override the implied display of the result upon individual command completion.
 If no audit trail is specified then the implied action is to display the result, otherwise it is to do nothing (since the output is recorded anyway).

+The SSH_OPTIONs may contain the following placeholders:

+    `{s}': substituted with the full [USER@]HOST specification `{h}': substituted with the HOST part
+    `{u}': substituted with the USER part.

+Additionally `P_SSH_DEFAULT_OPTIONS' env var may be defined with default ssh options to be prepended to the provided arguments.
 ```

 Examples